• ECTS

 Description

-Description* : This course aims to consolidate the skills acquired in high school that are essential for the pursuit of higher education in science (calculating with powers, manipulating fractions, solving simple equations and inequations, identifying a situation of proportionality, graphing a function, studying the variations of a function) through the resolution of biomathematical problems.
-In a teaching context, biomathematics is understood to mean all the mathematical concepts and methods (possibly equipped with computer technology) that allow the study and modeling of biological phenomena.
-This first approach to biomathematics will focus on the concept of mathematical function as a model for expressing relationships between quantities, in a quantitative approach to life.
-The mathematical tools that allow the study of functions (graphical representation, notions of limit, continuity, derivative) will be approached, restricting themselves to real functions of a real variable and in the light of a questioning on the evolution of biological systems.
-The following will be encountered and studied, in order: the linear model, the exponential model, the more elaborate Verhulst model (S-curve) and finally the resolution of optimization problems, arising from biological contexts, leading to the determination of the extrema of functions.
+Description*: The aim of this course is to consolidate the skills acquired in secondary school that are essential for the pursuit of higher studies in science (calculating with powers, manipulating fractions, solving simple equations and inequalities, identifying a situation of proportionality, graphing a function, studying the variations of a function) by solving biomathematical problems.
+In a teaching context, biomathematics refers to all the mathematical concepts and methods (possibly supported by computer technology) used to study and model biological phenomena.
+This initial approach to biomathematics will focus on the concept of mathematical function as a model for expressing relationships between quantities, in a quantitative approach to the living world.
+The mathematical tools used to study functions (graphical representation, notions of limit, continuity and derivative) will be addressed, focusing on real functions of one real variable, in the light of questions about the evolution of biological systems.
+The linear model, the exponential model, the more elaborate Verhulst model (S-curve) and, finally, the resolution of optimization problems in biological contexts, leading to the determination of function extrema, will be encountered and studied.

-The program of this EU will be broken down into:
+The program of this UE will be declined in :

-• 2 tutoring sessions of 1h30 devoted to a formative problematic which finds its source in a quantitative approach of the living
+• 2 tutorial sessions of 1h30 devoted to a formative problematic based on a quantitative approach to living organisms

-• 1 session of 3 hours dedicated to the routinization of mathematical techniques that are used to solve problems
+• 1 3-hour tutorial session dedicated to the routinization of mathematical techniques to support problem solving

 Read more